 Green cardigan, jumper or school sweatshirt

 Sensible flat heeled black shoes should be worn as part of the uniform.
-Children should not wear trainers to school.
+Children are not allowed to wear trainers to school.

-All uniform can be purchased from Team Sports, 11 Bilston Street, Sedgley DY3 1JA or online at tesco.com.ues
+All uniform can be purchased from Team Sports, 11 Bilston Street, Sedgley DY3 1JA or online at www.myclothing.com

-No jewellery is allowed except a watch and children may wear one pair of small studs, but not dangling or hoop earrings.
+No jewellery is allowed except a watch.
+Children may wear one pair of small studs, but not dangling or hoop earrings.
 Children should get ears pierced at the beginning of the Summer holiday in order to prevent infection and missing PE lessons.
 No jewellery is allowed to be worn during PE activities ; plasters cannot be put over earrings for health and safety reasons.